 Blue Barracudas: 37 (111 games)

-Since ties within the challenge were possible, the numbers all skew to winning records, with each tie becoming a win (and people complain about millenials).
-These numbers aren’t quite as important as advancing to the temple itself, but we still want to look at them as a factor.
+Since ties within the challenge were possible, the numbers all skew to winning records, with each tie becoming a win.
+These numbers aren’t quite as important as advancing to the Temple itself, but we still want to look at them as a factor.

 Temple Game wins-losses (winning percentage)